littlebee/react-datum/CONTRIBUTING.md

 Refresh the Chrome tab pointed at local node-inspector and wait for it to load.
 It will first stop at the coffeescript loader.
 No other files are loaded yet though so press the run button and it will next stop at the `debugger` line intensionally left in test/lib/testHelpers.cjsx.
 At this point your test file should be loaded and most or all of it's components.
 Set breakpoints and let it fly!

-Grunt has a task for running test.
+Grunt has a task for running tests.
 To run all tests:

 `grunt test`